Time for a change

 Autumn training – a time to replenish?

 It depends on your sport of choice of course, but for many, summer is a more frantic time for training.
 Boot camp and park run attendances soar – and the tennis courts and golf courses are packed.
-And of course, there are scores of middle-aged men in lycra (mamils) terrorising motorists at the weekend.

 A mixture of pushing the body to the max aiming for personal bests or being overzealous on the tennis court or driving range can leave your body with an array of niggling injuries.